John Bullock Clark Jr.

-John Bullock Clark Jr. (January 14, 1831 – September 7, 1903) was a general in the Confederate States Army during the American Civil War and a postbellum five-term U.S. Congressman from Missouri.
+John Bullock Clark Jr. (January 14, 1831 – September 7, 1903) was an American politician and Confederate military officer.
+He was a general in the Confederate States Army during the American Civil War and a Reconstruction era five-term U.S. Congressman from Missouri.

 Biography

 Clark was born in Fayette, Missouri, the son of John Bullock Clark, a three-term member of the United States House of Representatives.
 He attended Fayette Academy and the University of Missouri before spending two years in California for travel and adventure.
 Clark moved to the East and graduated from the law department of Harvard University in 1854.
 He was admitted to the bar and practiced in his native Fayette from 1855 until the commencement of the Civil War.

 He entered the Confederate army as a lieutenant and was promoted successively to the rank of captain and then major in the 6th Missouri Infantry.
 He saw action in several battles, including Carthage and Springfield.
 Promoted to the regiment's colonelcy, Clark commanded a brigade at the Battle of Pea Ridge.
 Primarily serving in Missouri and Arkansas under Thomas C. Hindman, he was rewarded with a commission as a brigadier general on March 6, 1864.
 He then fought in the Trans-Mississippi Theater under John S. Marmaduke and Jo Shelby, including Price's Raid.